Customizable Pieces for an Organized Collection

 Yes, yes, there is.

 I know exactly where I got the pack rat gene, and I come by it honestly.
 That being said, I also got the organizing gene, which is far more of a mystery, and those two things don’t always exist harmoniously in me.
 I am familiar with the KonMari method of organizing/de-cluttering, and while I can appreciate it aesthetically, the thought of having to go through my things so…militantly…causes me anxiety that’s almost overwhelming.
-The jewelry situation was out of control, however, and that was stressing me out, as well, so I came up with a solution that, so far, has worked exactly the way I intended.
+The jewelry situation was out of control, however, and that was stressing me out so I came up with a solution that, so far, has worked exactly the way I intended.

 Zero.
 None.
 Zip.
 Nada.